brandonbloom/fipp/doc/extensibility.md

 Write a `pretty` function and use `print-document`.

 TODO: More docs here!
-Until then, see `src/fipp/edn.clj`.
+Until then, see `src/fipp/edn.clj` and `src/fipp/clojure.clj`.

 ## Custom Document Nodes